jpaas/active_model_serializers/CONTRIBUTING.md

     - Any error messages (including stacktrace, i.e. ""Show me the error.")
   - Things you've tried.
   - A pull request for your fix would be great.
 Code should have tests.
-  - Link to source code, if available
+  - Link to source code, if available.

 Please make sure only to include one issue per report.
 If you encounter multiple, unrelated issues, please report them as such.